L3 · Former Institute of Anatomy | Institut Supérieur des Langues Vivantes (ISLV)

 Indeed, Auguste Swaen (1847-1929) and his colleague Félix Putzeys had brought back valuable information from their travels abroad, which was used by architect Lambert-Henri Noppius to design a state-of-the-art building.

-The building in Liège was largely inspired by the Institute of Physiology in Breslau (Wroclaw), Poland.
-Constructed from brick, limestone and tufa, it is in the neo-Gothic style, as evidenced by the mullioned windows, broken arches and pinnacles.
 This neo-medieval taste was popular in Liège at the end of the 19th century (Grand Poste, Palais du Gouverneur), but its choice for a university building is more surprising, as neo-classicism was often favored for places of learning.
 The only other known case in the Cité ardente is the Institut d'Astronomie de Cointe.

 Building nearby :